snovamo86861/Financialchatbot/README.md

 - Sandra Nova
 - Keron Edwards

+**Product:**

+- Chat Stocky to Me - Chat bot

+**Enhancing user experience**

+At Chat Stocky to Me, we want to bring people closer to financial services with an interactive and fun experience.
+Through an intelligent and human-like conversation, our smart bot offers a more intuitive and efficient customer journey increasing client’s conversion rate.

 **Questions**

  How bots transform the financial industry?

-Financial institutions are optimizing themselves for the new generation of tech-savvy users, and financial services chatbots are emerging as the new face of their customer service.
+Financial institutions are optimizing themselves for the new generation of tech-savvy users, and financial services chatbots are emerging as the new face in the industry in the way it can help people  to make the right financial decisions in their portafolio and guide them when the algorithm detects change.

-***Financial services chatbots are highly-efficient, self-sufficient virtual employees***

-The constraints of business hours and working days apply to a bank’s physical employees, but not to their virtual counterparts.
-Chatbots remain functional 24/7, and once set up, they need no human intervention to perform the tasks they’ve been assigned.
+**Core message:**

-- Core message:  Offer the ability to add and compare stocks in a effortless way for everyone.
+- Offer the ability to add and compare stocks in a effortless way for everyone.